 For over a hundred years, the otoscope has been the standard tool for ear examination.
 It’s basically a penlight and a magnifying glass.
 There has been no way to see beyond the eardrum into the middle ear without making an incision in the eardrum.
-Care providers have had no choice but to make subjective diagnoses based largely on the appearance of the eardrum, resulting in misdiagnoses of up to 50%.
-In the search for a solution, there has never been a method to non-invasively ascertain the contents of the middle ear, a key determinant when considering an infection diagnosis such as AOM – until now!.
+Healthcare providers have had no choice but to make subjective diagnoses based largely on the appearance of the eardrum, resulting in misdiagnoses of up to 50%.
+In the search for a solution, there has never been a method to non-invasively ascertain the contents of the middle ear, a key determinant when considering an infection diagnosis such as AOM – until now!

 Optical Coherence Tomography (OCT) is an established non-invasive imaging technology similar to ultrasound, except that it uses near-infrared light waves instead of sound waves to provide 3-D views inside living tissue.
 The resolution of OCT is 10x greater than ultrasound.
 Photos courtesy of the Biophotonics Imaging Laboratory, University of Illinois at Urbana-Champaign.

 In ophthalmology, OCT is the gold standard for examining the retina.
 The problem: OCT is housed in large desktop systems that aren’t suitable for ear exams.

-PhotoniCare has re-engineered OCT so that it fits in a hand-held device that allows physicians to see into the middle ear, at last.
+PhotoniCare has re-engineered OCT so that it fits in a hand-held device that allows healthcare providers to see into the middle ear, at last.

 Clinical data: potential to revolutionize otitis media diagnosis, treatment.

 The PhotoniCare technology platform is built on a foundation of clinical research and peer-reviewed studies in subject areas ranging from the applications of OCT to the link between biofilms and middle ear infection requiring tube surgery.
 A complete list of studies is available upon request.